MarkMed/MarkMed/README.md

 Hello there!
 Marcos here 👋

 I'm a curious Web Dev.
-I have fullstack knowledge, but most of my experience and passion is in the Fronend side.
+I have fullstack knowledge, but most of my experience and passion is in the Frontend side.
 <!--
 I love design and build Web interfaces🎨, connect those interfaces with API if it's needed🔌, send and receive data to/from Backend🔁, display